Eastern Roman army

 The Eastern Roman army refers to the army of the eastern section of the Roman Empire, from the empire's definitive split in 395 AD to the army's reorganization by themes after the permanent loss of Syria, Palestine and Egypt to the Arabs in the 7th century during the Byzantine-Arab Wars.
 The East Roman army was the continuation of the Late Roman army of the 4th century, until it gradually transformed into what is now called the Byzantine army from the 7th century onwards.

-The East Roman army was a direct continuation of the eastern portion of the late Roman army, from before the division of the empire.
-The East Roman army started with the same basic organization as the late Roman army and its West Roman counterpart, but between the 5th and 7th centuries, the cavalry became more important, the field armies took on more tasks, and the border armies were transformed into local militias.
+The East Roman army was a direct continuation of the eastern portion of the late Roman army as it existed before the final division of the empire.
+The East Roman army initially maintained the same basic organization as the late Roman army and its West Roman counterpart, but gradually underwent significant structural changes between the 5th and 7th centuries.
+Cavalry became more important, mobile field armies took on a more prominent role, and the border armies were eventually transformed into local militias.